-If the Windows Server is joined to a domain, there might be no power option in the GUI.
+If the Windows Server is connected to a domain, there may not be a Power option in the GUI.
 In this case, run the command shutdown /s /t 1 /f as administrator.

 It might take several minutes to save the entire image.
 When the image is saved, the page lists the image in Customized Images.